 - 1 tsp salt

 - Bring a large pot of water to a boil.
-Trim or snap the ends off of the green beans and break or cut into bite-size pieces.
-I usually aim for about 1.5-inch pieces.
+Trim the ends off of the green beans and cut into one to two inch pieces.
 Once the water has reached a rolling boil, add the green beans and boil for 5 minutes.
 Drain and set aside.

-- Using the same pot that was used to boil the green beans, melt 1/2 stick of butter on medium-high heat.
+- Using the same pot, melt the butter on medium-high heat.
 Add the mushrooms and stir distribute.
 Cook for 2-3 minutes or until softened.